 Another common way that marketers pursue profit-driven actions is by optimizing ROI across marketing strategies.

-8. Optimize Sales Funnel
+8. Optimize sales funnel

-If you’re getting low-quality leads or find too many leads prematurely exit your funnel, your marketing objectives might focus on correcting this.
+If you’re getting low-quality leads or find too many leads prematurely exit your funnel, your marketing goals might focus on correcting this.
 After all, maintaining an efficient sales funnel is not just up to sales; marketing also plays a part in consistent messaging and prospect education.

 Though many things can go wrong in a sales funnel, your specific objectives will depend on where you think something isn’t working.
 You might decide to: